joon-e/jutilities/README.md

 This a collection of convenience functions for data handling, plotting, and analysis within the `tidyverse` syntax.
-Most of these functions are wrappers for tasks I perform regularly (e. g., describe variables, add mean indices) and wanted to integrate them into `%>%`pipes with just one line.
+Most of these functions are wrappers for tasks I perform regularly (e. g., describe variables, add mean indices) and wanted to integrate them into `%>%` pipes with just one line.

 ## Installation

+Install from GitHub:

 ``` r
 install.packages("devtools")